 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-There’s a reason queen size mattresses are so popular.
-They’re spacious enough for two people to sleep comfortably, yet compact enough for a single sleeper to justify.
-They can accommodate nighttime visits from young kids, and they’ll give you a little extra wiggle room if your dogs or cats like to hog the bed.
+Queen size mattresses are popular for a few reasons.
+They’re spacious enough for two people to lie comfortably, yet compact enough for solo sleepers and people with small bedrooms.
+They can also accommodate nighttime visits from young kids, and they’ll give you some extra wiggle room if your dog or cat tends to hog the bed.
 Although some variations exist, standard queen sizes measure 60 inches wide by 80 inches long.

 Get $399 worth of free accessories and a free Google Nest Hub with Sleep Sensing with every Nectar Premier purchase.
 Use checkout code: sleepfoundation

 Memory foam mattresses are a good investment for anyone seeking relief from aches, pains, and pressure points – though some models perform decidedly better than others.
-We consider the Nectar Lush a standout mattress due to its construction, which includes a 3-inch comfort layer of soft, adaptive memory foam.
+We consider the Nectar Premier a standout mattress due to its construction, which includes a 3-inch comfort layer of soft, adaptive memory foam.
 The material contours closely to alleviate discomfort and evenly distribute your weight.
 The foam is infused with cooling gel and phase-change material, so it shouldn’t trap too much heat or sleep uncomfortably warm.

-Due to its medium feel, the mattress is best suited to people who weigh up to 230 pounds.
-The Lush is particularly comfortable for side and back sleepers, many of whom experience added pressure to uneven spinal alignment caused by their sleep position.
-Back sleepers in this weight group should also be able to rest comfortably without sinking too much beneath the surface.
+Due to its medium firm (6) feel, the mattress is best suited to side and back sleepers, many of whom experience added pressure to uneven spinal alignment caused by their sleep position.
+Side sleepers receive ample cushioning for the shoulders and hips to improve alignment and reduce pressure points, while back sleepers weighing up to 230 pounds should also be able to rest comfortably without sinking too much beneath the surface.

 Support layers of high-density polyfoam reinforce the mattress and prevent you from sinking too deeply.
 The Nectar Premier is also an excellent choice for couples.
 The foam layers absorb movement and prevent this motion from transferring across the surface – a common source of sleep disturbances.
 The mattress is also completely silent and won’t produce any disruptive squeaks or creaks.